davekilian/davekilian.github.com/_posts/2013-04-05-transformation-pipeline.markdown

 layout: post
 title: The Transformation Pipeline
 author: Dave
-draft: true
+draft: false
 ---

-If you've been playing with a real-time graphics package (like DirectX or OpenGL) for a while, you've probably noticed how important transformations are.
+If you've used a real-time graphics package (like DirectX or OpenGL), you've probably noticed how pervasive transformations are.
+These packages use transformations for all sorts of things!

-They're used for several different purposes, like moving objects and positioning the viewer (i.e. the 'camera').
+Although using transformations for all these things is mathematically elegant, it also makes reasoning about transformations a little complex.
+To make things easier, graphics developers invented a system for classifying and combining the different types of graphics transformations.
+This sytem is called the transformation pipeline.
+It's accepted nearly universally, even though many people have their own twist on it.

-Things can get confusing when you start using the same tool for different tasks!
-To deal with this, graphics developers over the years have converged on a fairly simple system for naming different types of transformations.
+This post will be about both of these aspects of the transformation pipeline.
-This post will be an overview of vector spaces and transformations: what they are, what they're called, and how they fit together into a pipeline.
-While it seems everyone has their own naming system for spaces and transforms, the basic ideas carry over universally.
+We'll start with classification, and then move on to combination.

-We'll start with vector spaces.
+Our first topic will be vector spaces.

 ## Vector Spaces